-fire rings.
-Permits can be obtained from the Central Coast Field Office and are generally not issued during the dry season campfire is dead out before leaving the area.
+California Campfire Permit for any fire outside of designated fire rings.
+Permits can be obtained from the Central Coast Field Office and are generally not issued during the dry season (summer).
+Additional requirements include carrying water and a shovel to make sure the campfire is dead out before leaving the area.
 Never attempt to build a campfire during a windy day or leave the campfire unattended.